troglobit/smcroute/README.md

     echo 40 > /proc/sys/net/ipv4/igmp_max_memberships

+`smcrouted` probes this at runtime by attempting to join as many groups as possible (as have been requested), when the kernel accepts no further joins on a socket, `smcrouted` opens a new one.

 For large setups it is recommended to investigate enabling multicast router ports in the switches, either statically or by enabling support for multicast router discovery, RFC 4286, or possibly use a dynamic